The above is a slide show of Linear Chromatics. Click on the image to view the show full screen with a black background.

 On the Standard marking system for the LC, bronze is the color for the additional "in-between" chromatic notes while the black and white remain the same as the traditional diatonic markings.
 As a result hammer patterns are transferable between the diatonic and LC if you stick to playing the black and white notes exclusively.
 Where the LC shines is with those bronze notes.
 Patterns with chromatic notes are logical and easy to find and play with the LC and often difficult or highly impractical on the diatonic or chromatic diatonic.
 That is why classical, jazz or other highly complex music is usually compromised and simplified to make it playable on the diatonic and is why the hammered dulcimer is not taken seriously outside of folk and traditional music.
 The LC, however, is a truly universal instrument and is naturally suited to play all styles and complexity of music in logically and intuitively - in any key!

 The Standard Marking system makes sense to those players already used to traditional diatonic marking.
 If you've played hammered dulcimer for years than this "extended diatonic" Standard marking will make the most sense and make the transition to the LC easier.
-Note: Dan Landrum has some additional color coded marks that help him navigate the Standard Marking system, the marking system he is using.

 Are their alternative ways to mark the instrument?
 (Piano Marking)